jeffrafter/jeffrafter.github.io/content/blog/working-with-github-actions/index.md

   }
 ```

-There is [documentation](https://developer.github.com/v3/activity/events/types/#pushevent) for each event that can be really helpful.
+The [push event documentation](https://developer.github.com/v3/activity/events/types/#pushevent) can be really helpful.
 With this information we can make our message more personal.
 We'll include the name of the person pushing the code.
+Utilizing the information in the `pusher` node is useful but that's only available for `push` actions.
+If you want to know who triggered the workflow for other kinds of actions you can use the `GITHUB_ACTOR` [default environment variable](https://help.github.com/en/articles/virtual-environments-for-github-actions#default-environment-variables).
+In this case we'll use the value from the payload.
 Change `debug.ts`:

 ```ts
 import * as core from '@actions/core'